aimeepete/Automated-ELK-Stack-Deployment/README.md

 - These Beats allow us to collect the following information from each machine:

     - Filebeat collects log events.
-For example, System logs which tracks sudo commands, SSH logins, New users and groups, etc.
+For example, System logs that track sudo commands, SSH logins, New users and groups, etc.

     - Metricbeat fetches metrics.
-For example, Docker conatiners which will show metrics on Number of Containers, CPU and Memory usage, etc.
+For example, Docker containers will show metrics on the Number of Containers, CPU and Memory usage, etc.

 ### Using the Playbook

-- In order to use the playbook, you will need to have an Ansible control node already configured.
+- To use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

     - SSH into the control node and follow the steps below:

       - Copy the **filebeat-config.yml** and **metricbeat-config.yml** files to `/etc/ansible/files`
       - Update the **filebeat-config.yml** and **metricbeat-config.yml** with **Elk server private IP**
-      - Run the playbooks, to check that the installation worked as expected navigate to,
+      - Run the playbooks.
+To check that the installation worked, navigate to,

       ![Beats success](https://github.com/aimeepete/Project-1/blob/main/Images/Filebeat%20success.png)